 If you find any errors in this Plan, or if you become aware of regulatory or industry procedural changes, please document the information and forward to Pembina's Emergency Management Team for inclusion in the next update.

-Send to: Pembina Pipeline Corporation
+Send to: Pembina Pipeline Corporation E-mail: Emergency.Management@pembina.com

 4000, 585 - 8 Avenue S.W.
 Calgary, AB T2P 1G1